radityapujamurti/radityapujamurti.github.io/_posts/2021-10-06-bikin-aplikasi-monitor-harga-saham-forex-dengan-python-streamlit.md

 title: Bikin Aplikasi Web Untuk Monitor Harga Saham Dan Forex Dengan Python Dan Streamlit
 tags: data_science
 cover:
-excerpt: In this article we are going to create a web app with Python and Streamlit to help us easily monitor forex and stock finance data from Yahoo Finance.
+excerpt: In this article we are going to create a web app with Python and Streamlit to help us easily display forex and stock price from Yahoo Finance.
 This post is in Bahasa Indonesia so you might want to use Google Translate :)
 ---

 ![Hasil akhir aplikasi web dengan python dan streamlit](/images/blog/streamlit_intro/price-monitoring.png)